andydlindsay/apr27-w07d02/README.md

 ### To Do
 - [x] Recap: Components, Props, and State
 - [x] Immutable Update Patterns
-- [ ] Benefits of Immutability
+- [x] Benefits of Immutability
-- [ ] Immutable Data Patterns with Arrays and Objects
+- [x] Immutable Data Patterns with Arrays and Objects
-- [ ] Updating Complex State
+- [x] Updating Complex State

+### Why Immutability?
+* Data structures will be easier to plan, test, use
+* Immutable data is side-effect free
+* We will have a previous state to make comparisons to